wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 <div class="info">
 <p><strong>Focus group schedule</strong></p>
 <ol style="list-style-type: decimal">
-<li>What has been your experience with teaching during the
+<li>What has been your experience with teaching during the pandemic?</li>
-pandemic?</li>
 <li>How has this affected your personal life?
-What impact has your
-increased workload had on that?</li>
+What impact has your increased workload had on that?</li>
-<li>Can you describe some of the negative effects that this has had on
-your mental health?
+<li>Can you describe some of the negative effects that this has had on your mental health?
 Prompt: What has been the worst thing about the pandemic for you?</li>
 <li>How has your employer supported you during the pandemic?</li>
 <li>How has your student contact differed from previous years?</li>
 </ol>
 <p><strong>Correspondence between the authors</strong></p>
 <p><em>Email 1:</em></p>
 <p>“Hi Angela,</p>
-<p>Please see attached a Google Drive link to the raw data with focus
-group number 3.
+<p>Please see attached a Google Drive link to the raw data with focus group number 3.
 I’m just working on the anonymisation of FG4 on the library computers and will send it to you asap.</p>
 <p>Cheers,</p>
 <p>J”</p>
 <p><em>Email 2:</em></p>
 <p>“Hi,</p>
 <p>Thanks for the update!
-Actually my dissertation student is very
-interested in the topic so I thought they would help with the data analysis – can you share the raw data folder with <a href="mailto:12345@student.gla.ac.uk" class="email">12345@student.gla.ac.uk</a> also?</p>
+Actually my dissertation student is very interested in the topic so I thought they would help with the data analysis – can you share the raw data folder with 12345@student.gla.ac.uk also?</p>
 <p>-Angela”</p>
 <p><strong>Data Excerpt</strong></p>
-<p>Participant 1: “For me, as I’m the course lead for first-year
-philosophy, the workload was just simply too much to handle at times and I felt so alone.”</p>
+<p>Participant 1: “For me, as I’m the course lead for first-year philosophy, the workload was just simply too much to handle at times and I felt so alone.”</p>
-<p>Participant 2: “Yeah, I agree, umm, it was really hard to just keep
-going with extra hours and that feeling of isolation”</p>
+<p>Participant 2: “Yeah, I agree, umm, it was really hard to just keep going with extra hours and that feeling of isolation”</p>
-<p>Moderator: “What about you, Participant 3, how was your mental health
+<p>Moderator: “What about you, Participant 3, how was your mental health affected negatively?”</p>
-affected negatively?”</p>
 </div>

 ## Week 4 Lab 4: Developing Focus Group questions